3 EASY steps to germinate strawberry seeds in Singapore :

 In spite of this, the method on how to extract the best seeds is still valid and we successfully grew second generation strawberries from our own Heirloom Pineapple Strawberries plants in September 2016.

-Although extracting seeds from supermarkets’ fruits do not yield fruiting plants, it may still be a good project to engage kids to gardening.
+Extracting seeds from supermarkets’ strawberries is fun and this can still be a good project to engage kids to gardening.
 Kids have fun when they see, feel and make their own decision on which seeds to harvest, plant them and then, anticipated the seedlings. 🙂

 Our fresh seeds germinate the fastest, sometimes overnight to the second day to see something sprouting! 🙂

-TIPS – For better germination rate , FREEZE strawberry seeds overnight first, before sowing 🙂
+For better germination rate , FREEZE bought strawberry seeds overnight first, before sowing 🙂

 I prefer directly on moist soil rather than tissues or cotton because its easier to transplant them later .
 Place some seeds in bowl and ziplocked in bag to freeze.
 This prevent seeds from spilling accidentally in the freezer and moisture from seeping in.